Steal My Sunshine

 "Steal My Sunshine" is a song by Canadian alternative rock band Len from their third studio album, You Can't Stop the Bum Rush (1999).
 The song was initially released on the soundtrack to the 1999 crime comedy film Go, which resulted in the song receiving heavy airplay.
 It was later released to contemporary hit radio as the lead single from You Can't Stop the Bum Rush on June 22, 1999, by Work Group.
 The song's backing is built around a sample of the Andrea True Connection's 1976 single "More, More, More", and that song's writer Gregg Diamond is credited as a cowriter with Len's singer Marc Costanzo; this was a posthumous writing credit for Diamond, who died three months before the album's release.
-Production was helmed by Costanzo under the stage name Mumble C. According to Costanzo, the song is about feelings of elation he experienced while attending an outdoor electronic music festival.
+Costanzo produced the song under the stage name Mumble C. He said the song was about feelings of elation he experienced while attending an outdoor electronic music festival.

-The song was recorded at Four Ways Studio B and mixed by John King of the Dust Brothers at One on One South.
+The song was recorded at Four Ways Studio B and mixed by John King of the Dust Brothers at One on One South in Los Angeles.
 "Steal My Sunshine" was one of the first demos recorded for You Can't Stop the Bum Rush, although the song almost remained unreleased due to it not making much of an impression on the band.
 An indie pop and dance-pop song, "Steal My Sunshine" features siblings Marc and Sharon Costanzo trading lead vocals.
 The song was written during a period in which the siblings were not speaking to each other.

 "Steal My Sunshine" received positive reviews from music critics, who praised its sample usage and considered the song a quintessential summer hit.
 "Steal My Sunshine" peaked at number three on the RPM 100 Hit Tracks chart.
 Len is often deemed a one-hit wonder.
 Outside Canada, "Steal My Sunshine" peaked within the top ten of the charts in Australia, Ireland, the Netherlands, the United Kingdom and the United States.
 The song remains Len's most successful single, being certified platinum by the Recording Industry Association of America (RIAA), the Australian Recording Industry Association (ARIA), and the British Phonographic Industry (BPI).